Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Over-what?

-Graphically, I like Tecnoball as it's quite futuristic in style and different from the original our Dads used to play ;-) Overscan has been used to great effect and provides a better experience, more arcade-like perhaps because of the extra screen space?
+Graphically, I like Tecnoball as it's futuristic in style and different from the original our Dads used to play ;-) Overscan has been used to great effect and provides a better experience, more arcade-like because of the extra screen space?
 The use of colour is good and everything feels smooth but I thought the blocks themselves lacked a bit of pizzazz?
 Sometimes I did wonder what they were thinking with the choice of colours.

 Hey, see how I've not mentioned the guy in the status panel who freaks me out.
 Darn, I just did...